Creative Donation Jar Ideas for Fundraising | Nonprofit Guide

 Creative Donation Jar Ideas for Fundraising

-For more creative fundraising ideas—poker, tricky tray, birthday fundraisers, bike-a-thon, bake sales, walkathon—see creative fundraising ideas.
+For more creative fundraising ideas including poker tournaments, tricky tray, bike-a-thons, bake sales, and walkathons, see creative fundraising ideas.

 Why donation jars still work

-- Low barrier to entry – Anyone can drop spare change
+- Low barrier to entry: Anyone can drop spare change

-- Strategic placement = passive fundraising – Once set up, they work 24/7
+- Strategic placement = passive fundraising: Once set up, they work 24/7

-- Psychological trigger – People love feeling part of something tangible
+- Psychological trigger: People love feeling part of something tangible

-- Cost-effective – No tech or event costs
+- Cost-effective: No tech or event costs

 Small-donor giving remains one of the most stable sources of nonprofit revenue year over year.
 Donation jars are a proven way to capture it.